5 landing spots for Bulls' veteran DeMar DeRozan

 Golden State Warriors

-Potential Package: Chris Paul and Moses Moody for DeRozan and Jevon Carter
+Potential Package: Chris Paul, Moses Moody, and 2025 GSW 1st (Protected) for DeRozan and Jevon Carter

 It's no surprise the Golden State Warriors are looking to make a splash at this year's deadline.
 To initiate a deal, Golden State could use a package around Chris Paul (who would likely be re-routed or bought out from there) or Andrew Wiggins, and a combination of Moses Moody, rookie Brandin Podziemski, and future draft picks.